 It is not necessary to provide scores for the clinicians during the concert hall performance.

-EQUIPMENT TOWSON UNIVERSITY WILL PROVIDE IN EACH OF THE 3 VENUES:
+EQUIPMENT TOWSON UNIVERSITY WILL PROVIDE IN EACH OF THE 3 SPACES:

 1 Acoustic Piano